 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of long-term residents receiving antipsychotic medications.
-While antipsychotic medications play an important role in caring for many residents, it is important to ensure these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may indicate a facility is using these drugs to subdue residents.
+This is the percentage of residents who were prescribed antipsychotic drugs.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these medications are being used appropriately.
+In limited cases, high levels of antipsychotic drug use may mean a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were prescribed antianxiety medications.
-These drugs are typically given to residents experiencing depression or anxiety.
+This indicates the percent of patients who were prescribed antianxiety medications.
+These drugs are generally used to treat patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This is the percentage of patients who are exhibiting depressive symptoms.
+This is the percent of patients exhibiting depressive symptoms.
+High levels of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage

-Measures the percentage of long-term patients that received the flu and pneumonia vaccines.
+This is the percentage of patients that were administered the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This is the percent of residents who needed additional assistance with activities of daily living over time.
+This datapoint is a measure of the percentage of long-term patients that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Staying out of the hospital is key to preserving the physical well-being of nursing home patients.
+This is the number of times residents are hospitalized per 1,000 days of patient care.
+There is generally a correlation between having fewer hospitalizations and the overall quality of nursing home care.

 Short-term Care: Rehospitalizations